MicrosoftDocs/quantum-docs/articles/tutorial-qdk-explore-entanglement.md

 This tutorial shows you how to write a Q# program that manipulates and measures qubits and demonstrates the effects of superposition and entanglement.

 * Where classical bits hold a single binary value such as a 0 or 1, the state of a [qubit](xref:microsoft.quantum.glossary-qdk#qubit) can be in a [superposition](xref:microsoft.quantum.glossary-qdk#superposition) of two quantum states, 0 and 1.
 Each possible quantum state has an associated probability amplitude.
-* The act of [measuring](xref:microsoft.quantum.glossary-qdk#measurement) a qubit produces a binary result, either 0 or 1, with a certain probability, and changes the state of the qubit out of superposition.
+* The act of [measuring](xref:microsoft.quantum.glossary-qdk#measurement) a qubit produces a binary result with a certain probability, and changes the state of the qubit out of superposition.
-* Multiple qubits can be [entangled](xref:microsoft.quantum.glossary-qdk#entanglement) such that they cannot be described independently from each other.
+* Multiple qubits can be [entangled](xref:microsoft.quantum.glossary-qdk#entanglement) such that they can't be described independently from each other.
 That is, whatever happens to one qubit in an entangled pair also happens to the other qubit.

-In this tutorial, you will prepare two qubits in a specific quantum state, learn how to operate on qubits with Q# to change their state, and demonstrate the effects of superposition and entanglement.
-You will build your Q# program piece-by-piece to introduce qubit states, operations, and measurements.
+In this tutorial, you prepare two qubits in a specific quantum state, learn how to operate on qubits with Q# to change their state, and demonstrate the effects of superposition and entanglement.
+You build your Q# program piece-by-piece to introduce qubit states, operations, and measurements.

 ::: zone pivot="ide-azure-portal"